 There’s the old American story about the solitary Dutch boy who discovers that a dike has sprung a leak.
 He inserts his finger, hangs in there heroically by himself and saves the town.

-During the last six months, I’ve participated in a lengthy series of meetings with many other local activists.
-Across two counties in Northern California, we’re about to launch a long-term project called the Green New Deal for the North Bay.
+During the last few years, I’ve participated in a lengthy series of meetings with many other local activists.
+Across two counties in Northern California, we’re about to launch a long-term project called the Green New Deal.

 It’s just a start.
-But, as we begin a round of public forums throughout the region, we’re in the process of developing a grassroots agenda for far-reaching change that will address these two key questions:
+But, as we begin a round of public forums, we’re developing a grassroots agenda for far-reaching change that will address key questions:

 “How can we create a sustainable green future that includes economic equity and social justice?”